qzwlecr/netease-cloud-music-docker-version/README.md

 ## Help

-Please use **usermod -a -G docker YOURNAME** after installation to make sure your user can use docker.
+Please use **usermod -a -G docker USERNAME** after installation to make sure your user can use docker.

 You can only use "$HOME/MUSIC" for your own music in this application.

 ## Bugs

-The cursor looks strange.

 The network connection may interrupt from time to time.